vectordotdev/vector/rfcs/2022-03-07-3829-better-support-for-large-aws-s3-batches.md

 ## Drawbacks

-- By increasing the time over which events are written to the sink, we are increasing the chances of data loss due to crashes and network interruptions.
+- By increasing the time during which events are not visible on the destination store, this will increase the chances of data being inaccessable due to crashes and other interruptions.
+This is not strictly data loss, as the uploaded data is recoverable by other means.

 ## Prior Art